Home / Information / What Is A Non-Fault Accident?

 Protecting Your Claims Discount After a Non-Fault Insurance Claim

-Insurers often treat NCD as protected once liability and recovery are confirmed, but timelines vary.
+Insurers often treat NCD as protected once liability and recovery are confirmed, but timelines and policy wording vary.

 Will Another Claim in the Future Impact My NCD?

-Another claim can increase the chance of higher pricing, even if non-fault again.
+Another claim can increase the chance of higher pricing, even if it is non-fault again.

-Also, most insurers ask about incidents/claims over a set period (often years), so multiple claims in a short window can make shopping around harder.
+Most insurers also ask about incidents or claims over a set period, often several years, so multiple claims in a short window can make shopping around harder.

 What Should I Do If I’m Involved in a Non-Fault Car Accident?